-- 1. A (R, E)-narrowing step from t_1 to t_2 with a rule $l \Rightarrow r$ in R is carried out by first performing E-unification between a subterm s of t_1 and the left-hand side l of the rule; then t_2 is obtained from t_1 by replacing s in t_1 with the right-hand side r and instantiating the yielded term with the computed E-unifier.
+- 1. An (R, E)-narrowing step from t_1 to t_2 with a rule $l \Rightarrow r$ in R is carried out by first performing E-unification between a subterm s of the normalized version t'1 of t_1 , i.e., $t'1 = t{1 \downarrow E_0, Ax}$, and the left-hand side l of the rule.
+The term t_2 is obtained from t'1 by first replacing s in t'1 with the right-hand side r, then instantiating the yielded term with the computed E-unifier, and finally normalizing the resulting term with E_0 modulo Ax.
 Note that the rule may have extra variables in its right-hand side. - 2.
-In turn, the E-unification problem $s =E^? l$ is solved by using folding variant narrowing (in short, FV-narrowing) in the equational theory (Σ, E) , which is an equational narrowing strategy that computes a finite and complete set of E-unifiers for $s =E^? l$ under suitable requirements (Escobar et al. 2012).
-The idea of folding variant narrowing is to equationally narrow the term eq(s,l) (that encodes the unification problem $s =E^? l$) to a special constant tt in the "rewrite theory" $\mathcal{R}0 = (\Sigma, Ax, \vec{E}0 \cup \{\varepsilon\})$, where \vec{E}0 results from explicitly orienting the equations of E_0 as rewrite rules and the extra rule $\varepsilon = (eq(X,X) \Rightarrow tt)$ is added to \vec{E}0 in order to mimic unification of two terms (modulo Ax) as a narrowing step that uses ε (Middeldorp and Hamoen 1992); e.g., by using equation ε , the term eq(s(0) 0, U s(V)) FV-narrows to tt (modulo commutativity of ), and the computed narrowing substitution does coincide with the unifier modulo C of the two argument terms, i.e., $\{U/s(0), V/0\}$. - 3.
+In turn, each E-unification problem s =[?]E l of Point 1 is solved by using folding variant narrowing (in short, FV-narrowing) in the equational theory (Σ, E), which is an equational narrowing strategy that computes a finite and complete set of E-unifiers for s =[?]E l under suitable requirements (Escobar et al. 2012).
+The idea of FV-narrowing is to equationally narrow the term s =?= l (that encodes the unification problem s =[?]E l) into an extra constant tt in the rewrite theory R0 = (Σ ∪ {=?=,tt}, Ax, E0 ∪ {ε}), where E0 results from explicitly orienting the equations of E0 as rewrite rules.
+Following (Middeldorp and Hamoen 1992), the extra rewrite rule ε = (X =?= X ⇒ tt) is added3 to E0 in order to mimic unification of two terms (modulo Ax) as a narrowing step that uses ε.
+For example, by using ε, the term s(0) 0 =? = U s(V) FV-narrows to tt (modulo commutativity of ), and the computed narrowing substitution does coincide with the unifier modulo C of the two argument terms, i.e., {U/0, V/0}. - 3.
 For each folding variant narrowing step using a rule in \vec{E}0 modulo Ax in Point 2, Ax-unification algorithms are employed, allowing any combination of symbols having any combination of associativity, commutativity, and identity (Durán et al. 2018).